capitalone/locopy/docs/source/developer.rst

 Release Guide
 -------------

-For ``locopy`` we use a simple workflow branching style and follow `Semantic Versioning <https://semver.org/>`_ for each release.

-``develop`` is the default branch where most people will work with day to day.
-All features must be squash merged into this branch.
-The reason we squash merge is to prevent the develop branch from being polluted with endless commit messages when people are developing.
-Squashing collapses all the commits into one single new commit.
-It will also make it much easier to back out changes if something breaks.
+Starting in 2026 we've modified our git workflow.

+``main`` will be the core branch where all features will get merged into and production ready code will also exist.
+When a release is ready to be made releases/tags will be use to point to the commit where the release should be made from.

+In the past we had used ``dev``, in conjunction with ``main``, but there were some issues with diverging branches and new rulesets which make the ``main`` only branching strategy easier to manage.

-``main`` is where official releases will go.
-Each release on ``main`` should be tagged properly to denote a "version" that will have the corresponding artifact on pypi for users to ``pip install``.
+Each release on ``main`` should be tagged properly to denote a "version" that will have the corresponding artifact on PyPI for users to ``pip install``.

 ``gh-pages`` is where official documentation will go.
 After each release you should build the docs and push the HTML to the pages branch.
 When first setting up the repo you want to make sure your gh-pages is a orphaned branch since it is disconnected and independent from the code: ``git checkout --orphan gh-pages``.

-The repo has a ``Makefile`` in the root folder which has helper commands such as ``make sphinx``, and ``make ghpages`` to help streamline building and pushing docs once they are setup right.
+To build the documentation, run ``make sphinx``.
+To push, run ``make ghpages``.